ZimCodes/Zyod/README.md

 Amount of seconds to wait for browser to initially load up each OD before executing Zyod.

 When Zyod visits a dynamic OD for the first time, it may take a long time for the OD to load up.
 Use this option to delay execution of Zyod, giving the page time to load up.

+*Default:* `15`.

 ***-r, --refresh***